drbean/edit/jeffreykuo/Send_thermal_pad.md

 **Volatile Content of Composite**

-The volatile content of thermal pads are shown in Figure 15.
-It can be seen that the volatile content of silicone rubber reduced with the addition of *h*-BN filler, from 0.963% of neat silicone rubber to 0.152% of addition of 100 phr filler content.
-Addition of silicone resin in the structure of composite increased the volatile content at 100 phr filler addition to 0.196, 0.699 and 0.214% for MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
-Increasing of volatile content was due to the lower crosslink density of silicone rubber compared with neat silicone rubber.
+The volatile content of the thermal pads is shown in Figure 15.
+It can be seen that the volatile content of silicone rubber was reduced by the addition of *h*-BN filler, from 0.963% for the neat silicone rubber to 0.152% for the 100-phr *h*-BN composite.
+Addition of silicone resin in the structure of the composite increased the volatile content for the 100-phr *h*-BN loading to 0.196, 0.699 and 0.214% for the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+The increase in volatile content was due to the lower crosslink density of the composite compared with neat silicone rubber.

 ![](media\image24.jpeg){width="4.723611111111111in"
 height="2.2916666666666665in"}